Methods

 Collecting the data (2011-2013)

-SAMBAH will survey the Baltic Sea harbour porpoise by using Static Acoustic Monitoring (SAM) devices called C-PODs.
-The C-PODs detect and log porpoise sonar click activities inside a radius of about 100 m (you can read more about how C-PODs work here).
-Approximately 300 C-PODs will be deployed between May 2011 and May 2013, and their logged clicks will be used to perform a density analysis and model the presence of harbour porpoise in the Baltic region (see Analyzing the data below).
+SAMBAH surveyed the Baltic Sea harbour porpoise by using Static Acoustic Monitoring (SAM) devices called C-PODs.
+The C-PODs detect and log porpoise sonar clicks inside a radius of up to 400 m (you can read more about how C-PODs work here).
+C-PODs were deployed at a total of 304 locations (the red dots on the map) between May 2011 and May 2013, at depths between 5 and 80 m (area marked in blue on map; the white areas are mainly waters >80m of depth).
+Their logged clicks have been used to carry out a population density analysis and to model the monthly presence and distribution of harbour porpoises in the Baltic region (see Analyzing the data below).

-The C-PODs will be distributed in a study area that stretches from the Darss and Limhamn ridges in the southwest to the northern border of the Åland archipelago in the north, at depths between 5 and 80 m (area marked in blue on map).This area includes waters of Sweden, Denmark, Germany, Poland, Lithuania, Latvia, Estonia and Finland.
-During the two year period, the C-PODs will be serviced every three months and data will be stored in a custom made database.
+The C-POD study area stretched from the Darss and Limhamn ridges in the southwest to the northern border of the Åland archipelago in the north.
+This area includes waters of Sweden, Denmark, Germany, Poland, Lithuania, Latvia, Estonia and Finland.
+During the two year of data collection, the C-PODs were serviced every 3-4 months to change batteries and replace the SD card where the data is stored.

 Analyzing the data (2013-2014)